 4. In most cases, the U.S. lacks significant leverage to incentivize the in-country reforms necessary to attract investment and ensure long-term gains.
 Ultimately, energy security in any particular country depends heavily on the decisions made by that country's government.
 In many countries, governments need to make tough decisions and advance key reforms before the U.S. can successfully crowd in private capital.
-Significant U.S. resources should not be devoted to strengthening a given energy system absent commitment and follow-through from its partners.
-Many U.S. agencies (primarily USAID) provide technical assistance to strengthen policy and regulatory frameworks.
-But in most cases (with the exception of MCC) the USG has few concrete mechanisms to incentivize partners to advance these reforms or to make U.S. funding contingent.
+Many U.S. agencies provide technical assistance to strengthen policy and regulatory frameworks.
+But in most cases (with the exception of MCC) the USG has few mechanisms to incentivize partners to advance these reforms or to make U.S. funding contingent.